 They have green arrow shaped leaves.
 These that can be used in soups.
 Plants come into bloom in the middle of summer.

-Common names for Rumex genus members is Sheep's Sorrel, Sour weed, and Field sorrel
+Common names for Rumex genus members is Sheep's Sorrel, Sour weed, and Field sorrel.

 Rumex venosus by Matt Lavin.

 The container that Rumex grows in should have a rich acidic soil (pH 5.5 to 6) that is moist, and the container should be placed into a sunny area of the garden.

 In the spring time supply Rumex plants with a feed and a mulch.
 It is best to water regularly as this prevents the sorrel leaves from having a bitter taste.

 Classified as a Noxious weed in many areas.
-As it grows from rhizomes it spreads easily and is diificult to control.
+As it grows from rhizomes it spreads easily, and is diificult to control.